 While your battery is charging, download and install the Skydio 2 app on your mobile device.
 The Skydio 2 app is available via the App Store® and Google Play™.

-Once your battery is fully charged, launch the Skydio 2 app.
-You will be asked to enable location and microphone services on your phone which are required for the Skydio 2 to function normally, and to register your Skydio 2 with your email address (you only have to do this the first time you fly).
+Once your battery is fully charged, launch the Skydio 2 app and power on your Skydio 2 by pressing and holding the battery button for 3 seconds.
+As you move through the first onboarding steps in the Skydio app, you will be asked to enable location and microphone services on your phone which are required for the Skydio 2 to function normally, and to register your Skydio 2 with your email address (you only have to do this the first time you fly).